-DEAD MEN TALKING & DEAD MEN LAUGHING
+DEAD MEN TALKING

 DEAD MEN TALKING was first brought to the stage in March 2015 and during that year it notched up 40 performances, the majority were ‘house full’ shows.
 Several venues added an additional show by public demand.
-The 90 minute play, written by and featuring Max Cullen and Warren Fahey, has proven to be a popular success.
+The 90-minute play, written by and featuring Max Cullen and Warren Fahey, has proven to be a popular success.
 The spirit of the two poets continues,

 The following video – filmed at Humph Hall, 2015. provides a short taste of the play.